Associate Professor Stephen Bell

 - Contact

-Genome mining and protein engineering of cytochrome P450 enzymes for biocatalysis
+The isolation and study of cytochrome P450 enzymes for biocatalysis and medicinal chemistry

 The cytochrome P450 superfamily of haem iron monooxygenases is found in virtually all living organisms.
 They catalyse the oxidation of numerous endogenous and exogenous organic compounds and perform vital functions such as the biosynthesis of steroids and antibiotics and oxidative detoxification of xenobiotics.
 These monooxygenase enzymes catalyse the insertion of one atom of atmospheric oxygen into a carbon hydrogen bond.